cainmagi/Dockerfiles/dockerlist.md

 When you want to save your image, follow the instructions below:

-1. *(This step is confirmed to be unnecessary.)* ~Logout from your desktop by clicking the menu on the right top corner of the desktop.~
+1. *(This step is confirmed to be unnecessary.)* <del>Logout from your desktop by clicking the menu on the right top corner of the desktop.</del>
 2. Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> on your interactive terminal.
 This operation would terminate noVNC.
 You will see the `websockify` of noVNC is interrupted.
 3. Use the following command to terminate the VNC server: